ewancook/transcriber/README.md

 It's as easy as that!

-Transcriber will attempt to parse all DAT files selected.
+Transcriber will attempt to parse all Float files selected.
 An error message will be shown if files cannot be transcribed.

 Transcribed files are created in the same directories as the original files and have the format: